-The Furnace must be supported at both ends when installed horizontally.
-The Furnace must also be elevated approximately 6 inches to allow clearance for the condensate drain to exit the cabinet in the
+The Furnace must be supported at both ends and the middle when installed horizontally.
+The Furnace must also be elevated approximately 6 inches to allow clearance for the condensate drain to exit the cabinet in the horizontal position.

 Note: The overflow stand pipe termination must be even with or slightly below the bottom of the condensate trap.
 Note: Water from the overflow pipe must drain into the emergency drain pan.